ssbucarlos/smash-ultimate-blender/README.md

 # Installation
 Click the 'Code' button, download the code as a .ZIP, install that .ZIP in Blender 2.93+.
 Do not unzip!

+# Un-Installation (Please Read!)
+TO REMOVE: First "Disable" the plugin, then restart blender, then you can hit "Remove" to uninstall.

 # Usage
 After installing the plugin in blender, in the 3D Viewport pull up the Sidebar (Hotkey is 'N'), and look for the new 'Ultimate' tab in the Sidebar.